huderlem/porymap/docsrc/manual/navigation.rst

 Sort by Layout
     Organizes by map layouts.
 Most layouts are only used by a single map, but layouts like the Pokemon Center are used by many maps.

+Right-clicking on the folder name in any of the sort modes will bring up a dialog to create a new map in that folder.
+For more details, see: :ref:`Creating New Maps <creating-new-maps>`.

 The *Expand All* |expand-all-button| and *Collapse All* |collapse-all-button| buttons will expand or collapse all of the map folders.

 Type in the filter to show maps that contain the filter text.